themanyone/firstpage/README.md

 This project is now **[available on GitHub](//github.com/themanyone/firstpage)**.

-## No More Bad Links
+## Menus Update Themselves

 **FirstPage** indexes existing content with menus that update themselves.
 Build a website by uploading files.
-FirstPage scans for new, removed, or renamed files periodically, updating the menus using the document's existing meta tags.
+FirstPage scans for new, removed, or renamed files periodically, updating the menus.
+A <head data-headings=` header tells FristPage what category headings to list them under.
+This is probably the only header you need to use.
 Update the server with proven content versioning systems like GIT or plain old uploads via FTP or server panel.
 There is no need to update the menu!

-## Menus Update Themselves

-** FirstPage** finds and indexes HTML documents and lists them in the menu using a `<head data-headings=` header to organize pages under the appropriate menu headings.
-This is probably the only header you need to use.
-Look at the source of this page for an example.

 FirstPage can also cache and update documents from a url, or always fetch their contents from an external source.
 Files without labels go into an *Other* menu category where they may not show up because this feature can be turned off in `navbar.phpx`.

 header     | what it does
 -----------|-------------
-data-headings="foo, bar"   | List under foo and bar headings. data-permalink="//foo.com" | Display cached copy of foo.com
+data-headings="foo, bar"       | List under foo and bar headings. data-cache="http://foo.com"    | Show cached copy of foo.com
 data-expires=4                 | Fetch new copy after 4 hours.
-data-url="//foo.com/file"  | Download from foo.com (no cache).
+data-url="http://foo.com/file" | Get from foo.com (no cache).

-## Example HTML Shortcut
+## HTML Shortcuts

 The menu only looks at files on the server.
-If you want to add remote files to the menu there are at least *three ways* to do this.
+If you want to add remote files to the menu there are several ways to do this.

 1. Cache the remote content.
-This requires writing to the remote file in order to add the necessary `data-permalink` header.
-Otherwise as soon as the cache updates the `data-permalink` header will be overwritten.
-Copy the file to the server *once* and it should update itself from time to time (default every 4 hours).

-2. Create a permanent local copy like we did in step 1 by trying to cache a remote file we do not own.
+This requires creating a *HTML shortcut*, basically an HTML file containing the necessary `data-cache` and optional `data-expires` headers.

+2. Link the remote content.
+Create a *HTML shortcut* with the appropriate `<head data-url="..."` header.
+FrontPage will use the shortcut's, title, description, and URL in the menu.
+It may be easier to use Markdown for this (see below).

+3. Hoard the remote content.
+Copy the remote content to the server and keep it there.
 This may have to be manually updated from time to time.

-3. Create data-url placeholder (web shortcut) file with the appropriate `<head data-url="//somewhere..."` headers.
-FrontPage will list the supplied, title, description, and URL in the menu.
-It may be easier to use Markdown for this (see below).

 ```
 <html><head